joshbranham/tcp-proxy/DESIGN.md

 // Configuration for a token bucket rate limiting algorithm, applied to each client. type RateLimitConfig struct {
-  Capactiy int // Capacity of the per-client bucket FillRate time.Duration // How often to add to the bucket, eg. '1 * time.Second' FillCount int // How many tokens to add to the bucket at the given FillRate, eg. 1 }
+  Capacity int // Capacity of the per-client bucket FillRate time.Duration // How often to add to the bucket, eg. '1 * time.Second' FillCount int // How many tokens to add to the bucket at the given FillRate, eg. 1 }